Privacy choices

 Are uploaded images sent to a server?

 No. The tool processes the selected image locally in the browser canvas workflow.
+Hue Codex does not upload local images for this tool, and analytics events do not include raw uploaded images, email addresses, or other personal details.

 How does the duotone effect work?

 Hue Codex calculates each pixel luminance and uses that brightness value to mix between the chosen shadow and highlight colors.
+Intensity, midtone bias, and contrast adjust how strongly that mapping affects the final canvas render.

 What does the shadow color control?